All Episodes

 People in the military, prison, and institutions are excluded from these figures.

-Because if you're an institution, you're not going to have to go to work unless you're a guard.
+Because if you're an institution, you're not going to get up and go to work unless you're a guard.

 And they're already counted.